-111. All the CPCs shall submit each year to the Secretariat not later than 15 October regulations and other related documents adopted by them to implement this Recommendation.
+111. All CPCs shall submit at the request of the Secretariat regulations and other related documents adopted by them to implement this Recommendation.
 In order to have greater transparency in implementing this Recommendation, the ICCAT Secretariat shall elaborate bi-yearly a report on the implementation of this Recommendation.

-Exemptions for CPCs with a landing obligation
+Exemptions for CPCs with a landing obligation for bluefin tuna

-112. The provisions in this recommendation prohibiting retention on board, transshipping, transferring, landing, transporting, storing, selling, displaying or offering for sale of bluefin tuna do not apply to CPCs whose domestic legislation requires that all dead or dying fish be landed, provided that the value of such fish is confiscated in order to prevent the fishermen from drawing any commercial profit from such fish.
+112. The provisions in this recommendation prohibiting retention on board, transshipping, transferring, landing, transporting, storing, selling, displaying or offering for sale of bluefin tuna do not apply to CPCs with a domestic legislation introduced before 2013 requiring that all dead or dying fish be landed, provided that the value of such fish is confiscated in order to prevent the fishermen from drawing any commercial profit from such fish.
+The CPC shall take necessary measures to prevent the confiscated fish from being exported to other CPCs.
+The quantities of bluefin tuna in excess of the quota allocated to the CPC, when landed and traded in accordance with this derogation shall be deducted the following year from the CPC quota.